meevikash/B/index.md

 ## Chapter 8
 ```
 Q1.
 Which of the following cell types proliferate in the CNS in response to injury?
 (Note: There is more than one correct answer.)

-A. Neurons wrong
+A. Neurons

-B. Microglia
+B. Microglia correct

-C. Fibrous astrocytes
+C. Fibrous astrocytes correct

-D. Protoplasmic astrocytes
+D. Protoplasmic astrocytes correct

-E. Macrophages
+E. Macrophages correct
 ```
 ```
 Q2.
-Which of the following cell types is responsible for the maintenance of pH of the extracellular space of the CNS?
+Which of the following cell types is responsible for the maintenance of pH
+of the extracellular space of the CNS?
 (Note: There is more than one correct answer.)

 A. Microglia